openedx/edx-documentation/en_us/shared/set_up_course/planning_course_information/image_guidelines.rst

   Flickr creative commons, Stock Vault, Stock XCHNG, and iStock Photo.
 * Each course in a sequence or program must have a unique image.

-.. only:: Partners

-  For more information about how to add a course image, see :ref:`Pub Create a Course`.

-.. only:: Open_edX

-  For more information about how to add a course image, see :ref:`Add a Course Image`.

 .. _Image Size Guidelines: